CHARM-BDF/charmgpt/README.INFO.PinnedGraphs.md

 5. The merged graph is included in the AI's response
 6. User can pin this new, enriched graph for future messages

+### Example Flow with Node Referencing

+1. User views a knowledge graph about a complex topic
+2. User holds Control/Command and clicks on a specific node of interest
+3. The node data is added to the chat input and the graph is pinned
+4. User completes their question about the specific node
+5. The AI receives both the specific node reference and the full graph context
+6. The AI can provide a precise answer about the specific node

 ## Troubleshooting

 ### Common Issues